patryk-czarnecki/Project-2-Automated-Testing---Cypress/Project1-ManualTesting/TestReport.md

      - Negative Quantity Value in Add to Cart Field
      - Quantity Field Limited to Two Digits in Add to Cart
    - **Steps to Reproduce:**
-     1. Go to the product details page [https://skleptest.pl/product/{product-id}](https://skleptest.pl/product/little-black-top/).
+     1. Go to the product listing page [https://skleptest.pl/products](https://skleptest.pl/).
+     2. Choose any product.
-     2. Check the product description section.
+     3. Check the product description section.
-     3. Check the quantity input field for adding the product to the cart.
+     4. Check the quantity input field for adding the product to the cart.
    - **Expected Result:** Detailed product description, positive integer quantity input.
    - **Actual Result:** Placeholder text, negative values allowed, and two-digit limit.
    - **Priority:** High